WorasitSangjan/IoT-Based-Camera-Development/1_Camera_Development/README.md

-# AGIcam Repository Structure
+# AGIcam Hardware

-This repository contains the hardware and codes of AGIcam IoT-based camera system for automated field phenotyping.
+This repository contains the hardware and code for the AGIcam IoT-based camera system, designed for automated field phenotyping.

 ## Branch Contents